Sjmarf/ember/docs/element_guide.rst

 Here, we've specified the size of the :py:class:`HStack<ember.ui.HStack>` as :code:`(200, 100)`.
 However, we don't need to do this explicitly.

 In addition to accepting integers as size values, Elements can accept a number of other 'size types' defined within ember.
 These size types are available from the :code:`ember.size` module, and allow elements to have 'implicit' sizes - this means that the integer values represented by these size types aren't absolute; instead, their values are based on some condition.

 One of these size types is :py:class:`ember.size.FitSize`.
 When used as a size value for a Container, it tells the Container to set its width/height relative to the width/height of its contents.
 In the example above, we can use this size type inplace of :code:`(200, 100)` as the size of the HStack.
-The benefeit of this is that, if we change the contents of the HStack later, we won't need to update the size of the container.
+This means that if we change the contents of the HStack later, we won't need to update the size of the container to match.
+This is a huge benefeit when you have a large element tree with many elements that need to depend on the size of their contents.

 Let's create a :py:class:`FitSize<ember.size.FitSize>` object, and use it as the size for our HStack.
-The same FitSize object can be used in as many places as you like - you don't need to create a new one each time if you don't want to.
+The same FitSize instance can be used in as many places as you like - you don't need to create a new one each time if you don't want to.

 .. code-block:: python